howdyai/botkit/docs/provisioning/slack-events-api.md

 This tells Slack to send your bot all messages that are sent in any channel or group in which your bot is present.
 Add other events as needed.

+*Note* : If you do not see `Bot User` here, it is likely that you forgot to add a Bot user back in step 4.
+Go and fix that now, and come back to step 6!

 Finally, scroll to the top of the page and switch "Enable Events" to "on".
 Your bot is now ready to receive messages!

 ## 7) Add your bot to your Slack team